auth0/auth0-guardian.js/docs/server-side.md

 The following method will create a new transaction if a ticket is available or try to resume it from session.

+WARNING: keep in mind that during enrollment, a serialized transaction contains "secrets" as the recovery code, it is important to protect it accordingly and remove it after finishing the process.

 ```js
 function getGuardianTransaction(req, options, cb) {
   options = options || {};